blues-hue/petRPG/README.md

 * Use Blockly blocks to create actions (you are “programming” the day).
 * Your planned actions are saved and shown in the Scheduled Actions sidebar.
 * Press "Execute All" to simulate a day and run everything you scheduled across all stations.
+* You are limited to 10 code blocks per simulation.

 ---